-- 37. All providers in England and Wales with degree awarding powers are members of the OIA Scheme.
+37. All providers in England and Wales with degree awarding powers are members of the OIA Scheme.
 Some providers with degree awarding powers in England and Wales work together to deliver learning opportunities, for example leading to joint awards, double or multiple awards, intercalated awards, dual awards or concurrent awards.
-There are other types of arrangement and new models of delivery may emerge. - 38.
-It is good practice for the agreement between the partners to set out which provider is responsible for the day-to-day operation of its complaints, appeals and other internal processes, and the extent to which each partner retains an oversight of the outcomes of those processes. - 39.
+There are other types of arrangement and new models of delivery may emerge.

+- 38. It is good practice for the agreement between the partners to set out which provider is responsible for the day-to-day operation of its complaints, appeals and other internal processes, and the extent to which each partner retains an oversight of the outcomes of those processes. - 39.
 Providers have discretion to consider what operational model is most appropriate for their context.
 It is important to make it clear to students which partner will be responsible for responding to complaints, appeals and other internal processes. - 40.
 The partner responsible for the final stage of an internal process should issue the Completion of Procedures Letter enabling the student to complain to us if they wish to do so.
 When we receive a complaint, we may review either's handling of the process if that is relevant to the complaint.
-Where only one provider in a partnership arrangement is a member of our Scheme, a student may only bring a complaint to us about what that partner has done or not done.

-When the providers in a partnership are not all members of our Scheme
+When the providers in a partnership are not all members of the OIA Scheme